skirtapaieo/development-101/01-marketing/marketing-readme.md

 # Marketing

-Currently:
+## Currently:

 - SEO/design/performance review of 10 competitor sites for a client

-Recently:
+## Recently

+- Programmatically (JavaScript/Puppeteer) automated headless chrome
+  - for running Lighthouse locally, on WebPageTest, PageSpeed
-- Programmatically (JavaScript/Puppeteer) automated Lighthouse, WebPageTest, PageSpeed for continously review SEO, accessibility, performance
+  - for continously review SEO, accessibility, performance
 - Unlighthouse test for full-site reviews of SEO (client)
 - Automated screenshots to compare size/layout
 - Website design (for my company)

-In general:
+## In general

 Marketing